 and show that it is invariant under generic homotopy whose singular set is orientable.
-In particular, the function $I(f)$ is a homotopy invariant provided that the dimension of the manifold $M$ is even.
-In ~\cite{Gr}, Gromov introduces and more deeply studies $I(f)$ as an integer-valued function.
+In particular, the function $I(f)$ is a homotopy invariant provided that the dimension of the manifold $M$ is even and the surface $F$ is orientable by Theorem~\ref{th:5}.
+In ~\cite{Gr}, Gromov introduced and more deeply studied $I(f)$ as an integer-valued function.

 The paper is structured as follows.
 In section $2$ we review the notions of generic maps, stable maps, and generic families of maps.
 We note that there are several conflicting definitions of a generic family of maps in the literature and chose one which is the most convenient for the present paper.
 In section $3$ we review singularities $A_i(f)$ of Morin maps and introduce the manifolds $A_{I}(f) \subset M$ related to multi-singularities of smooth maps.
 In section $4$, using the manifolds $A_I(f)$, we list all moves of singularities which occur under a generic homotopy of maps to $\R^2$.
 For completeness, we give a proof that no other moves are possible.
 Section $5$ serves to introduce the notion of an abstract singular set diagram.
 In section $6$ we define chessboard functions and in section $7$ we look at examples of chessboard functions.
 In sections $8$ and $9$ we define the cumulative winding number and record how homotopy affects the cumulative winding number, respectively.
-In section $10$ we prove Theorems ~\ref{th:1} and ~\ref{th:2}, and in section $11$, we prove that $I(f)$ is indeed invariant under homotopy whose singular set is orientable and use it to provide proof of Theorem ~\ref{th:3}.
-We finish our discussion in section $12$ by listing and proving a few interesting applications of our results.
+In section $10$ we prove Theorems ~\ref{th:1} and ~\ref{th:2}, and in section $11$, we prove that $I(f)$ is indeed invariant under homotopy with orientable singular set, and use it to prove Theorem ~\ref{th:3}.
+We finish our discussion in section $12$ by listing and proving a few applications of our results.

 We would like to express our thanks to Osamu Saeki and Masamichi Takase for their comments and references.